mohragk/Shifter_Handbrake_DIY/README.md

 The sketch uses the Timer library, so install that if you don't have it already:
 [Timer library for Arduino](https://playground.arduino.cc/code/timer)

+#### GUI
 The GUI uses the ControlP5 library for all the sliders and buttons.
-You need to install that to use the sketch.
+You need to add that library to [Processing](https://processing.org/) to use the sketch.
 [Check out the ControlP5 site for instructions](http://www.sojamo.de/libraries/controlP5/)

-Then, compile the GUI with Processing.
-You can export to GUI as an executable, if you don't want to run Processing everytime.
+Then, compile the GUI with [Processing](https://processing.org/).
+You can export the GUI as an executable if you don't want to run Processing everytime.
-You can use the GUI to set a curve for the handbrake response and a deadzone.
-Settings are stored on the EEPROM of the Pro Micro.
+The GUI is designed as an interface for the board to set a curve for the handbrake response and a deadzone.
+These settings are stored on the EEPROM of the Pro Micro.
+That way, you don't have to run the GUI to keep the curvature and deadzone.

 **IMPORTANT**
 The GUI checks at 2 second intervals for values stored on the Pro Micro to sync the sliders to the values of the board.
 Simply wait a moment when running the GUI to sync up to the board.